mimo84/bootstrap-maxlength/README.md

  * threshold: this is a number indicating how many chars are left to start displaying the indications.
 Default: 10.
  * warningClass: it's the class of the element with the indicator.
 By default is the bootstrap "badge badge-info" but can be changed to anything you'd like.
  * limitReachedClass: it's the class the element gets when the limit is reached.
 Default is "badge badge-warning".
+ * separator: represents the separator between the number of typed chars and total number of available chars.
+Default is "/".
+ * preText: is a string of text that can be outputted in front of the indicator. preText is empty by default.
+ * postText: is a string outputted after the indicator. postText is empty by default.

 ## Examples